Angolans vote peacefully despite anger over inequality

 At one corner stands a water point that locals say has not yielded running water for three or four years

-"Our party in power needs to do more and talk less," said Maria Dos Santos Campos, gesturing to the dry water stand.
+"Our party in power needs to do more and talk less," said Maria Dos Santos Campos, gesturing to the dry water stand and comparing it with the millions spent on the seafront promenade.